IBM-Blockchain-Archive/marbles/docs/config_file.md

 **Field Details**

 - `name` - The main purpose of this is to detect when people try to use the default file w/o editing!
 Set it to anything other than `Place Holder Network Name` to get past the startup check.
+- `x-networkId` - Unique id of the network set by the IBM Blockchain Platform service.
+Not necessary for a local hyperledger fabric network..
+- `x-type` - Used by Hyperledger Composer to indicate what connector to use.
+Typically `hlfv1`.
+Only necessary if using Composer.
 - `client`
-	- `organization` = The name of the org to use for our application.
+	- `organization` - The name of the org to use for our application.
 This name will match an entry in the `organizations` object.
 	- `credentialStore` - (Optional)
 		- `path` - The path of a key value store for the SDK to use.
 Stores crypto material.
 - `channels`
 	- `orderers` - An array of names of a orderers that have joined this channel.
 Each name will match an entry in the `orderers` object.
-	- `peers` - An array of names of peers that has joined this channel.
-Each name will match an entry in the `peers` object.
+	- `peers` - A dictionary of peers that has joined this channel.
 	- `chaincodes` - An array of strings representing instantiated chaincode on this channel.
 The id and version are separated by a colon.
 	- `x-blockDelay` - Time in ms for a block to be created by the orderer.
-This is a setting for the channel.
+This is a setting for the channel that marbles will use to set timeouts.
 - `organizations`
 	- `peers` - The key name of a peer that is owned by this org.
 This name will match an entry in the `peers` object.
 	- `certificateAuthorities` - The key name of a ca that is owned by this org.
 This name will match an entry in the `certificateAuthorities` object.